cetic/fadi/USERGUIDE.md

 ![Jupyter processing](examples/basic/images/spark_results.png)

-For more information on how to use Superset, see the [official Jupyter documentation](https://jupyter.readthedocs.io/en/latest/)
+For more information on how to use Jupyter, see the [official Jupyter documentation](https://jupyter.readthedocs.io/en/latest/)

 ## 7. Summary